DENGYONGZHEN/devops-space/DOP-C02 catogried.md

 - 🔑B. Update the SCP to enforce the cost allocation tag in CloudFormation stacks.
 Instruct the development team to use CloudFormation modules to define SQS queues.
 Instruct the development team to deploy the SQS queues by using CloudFormation stacks.

 - ##### 🔑C. Use AWS CDK tagging to enforce the cost allocation tag in CloudFormation StackSets.
-Instruct the development team to use the AWS CDK to define SQS queues.
-Instruct the development team to deploy the SQS queues by using CDK stacks.
+Instruct the development team to use the AWS CDK to <mark>define</mark> SQS queues.
+Instruct the development team to <mark>deploy</mark> the SQS queues by using CDK stacks.

 - 🔑D. Use AWS CDK tagging to enforce the cost allocation tag in CloudFormation stacks.
 Instruct the development team to use the AWS CDK to define SQS queues.
 Instruct the development team to deploy the SQS queues by using CDK feature flags.